HashJProgramming/HashJProgramming/README.md

 ### Hi there 👋, I'm Joshua
 #### from Philippines

- I really enjoy coding and learning, as well as developing and designing a program, I also like Google firebase as Google-backed application development software
+ I really enjoy coding and learning, as well as developing and designing a program, I also like Google firebase

 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently Studying.